How To Prevent Blisters Between Toes, Including Pinch Blisters

 2. Gel toe protector caps & sleeves

 These are like a little sock for an individual toe and come either open or closed at one end.
 The best ones have gel all around thereby providing 360 degree toe protection.
 Compared to the wedges (above), they are more likely to stay in place because they are elasticised.
 The gel material is the same so they still absorb a lot of blister-causing shear (in fact, gel absorbs too much shear for the main weightbearing parts of the foot, but for toes they are perfect).
 They can be helpful for pinch blisters as they encapsulate and hold the soft tissue component of the toe together so it’s not getting "trodden on" as much with each step.
 Some people find they make the skin too sweaty; and I have seen this happen (a runner whose skin became macerated after 6 hours of wear).
 But I have also seen an ultramarathoner wear one of these 24/7 for 6 days (6-day ultramarathon) without skin maceration.
-So the relative success will be very subject specific, but I highly recommend trying them.
-Here they are.
+Like everything, tolerance is very individual, but I highly recommend trying them.
+We have the BlisterPod brand of gel toe protectors.
+They have a deluxe double-thick gel layer compared to all other brands and they have been designed with stubborn pinch blisters in mind - the type of blisters that needs more protection than most other blisters.
 Watch the video below to see the little-known technique for ensuring they don’t bunch up between your toe, or fall off.

 3. Custom wedges or toeprops (made by your podiatrist)